 Key Factors of a Medical Device Design and Development Plan

-In order to comply with the FDA and ISO requirements listed above, your design and development plan should address the following key factors:
+In order to comply with these FDA and ISO requirements, your design and development plan should address the following key factors:

 • Identify each design & development stage and the associated activities